World War II: Will It Happen Again?

 Eighty years ago Germany invaded Poland.
-This began a six-year period of untold death and destruction that we call World War II.
-Was this man’s last world war, or could there be another to come?
+This began a six-year period of untold death and destruction we call World War II.
+Was this man’s last world war?

 The German invasion of Poland on Sept.
 1, 1939, resulted in France and the United Kingdom declaring war on Germany.
 After it invaded Poland, Germany continued to expand through force and quickly took control of most of continental Europe.
 France fell in the summer of 1940, which left Britain alone to defend itself against the Germans.

 Throughout the summer of 1940, the Battle of Britain raged in the skies of London, only to be followed by the “Blitz,” the continuous German night bombing of London and other British cities until May of 1941.

 In the Far East, Japan had been at war with China since 1937.
 Because of its distrust of the Soviet Union, Japan formed an alliance with Germany and Italy on Sept.
 27, 1940.
 The three nations became known as the Axis powers.
 With Japan now on its side in the Far East, Germany proceeded to invade the Soviet Union the following summer in June of 1941.

 The opposing military alliance, known as the Allied powers, included Great Britain, Poland (before the invasion), France (except during the occupation), the Soviet Union (June 1941), China and the United States (which entered the war on Dec.
 8, 1941).
 Many other nations sided with the Allies as well, including India, Canada, Australia, New Zealand and South Africa.

 The United States became the determining power in the alliance that led to victory in Western Europe and the Pacific.
 Germany surrendered on May 8, 1945, 3½ years after the U.S. entered the war.